Extract from John Thomson’s Atlas of Scotland 1832. Reproduced by permission of the National Library of Scotland

 Further pavilions were added in 1910 for scarlet fever and diphtheria by E. Simpson of Stirling.
 In 1912 a ‘Spieresque’ wood and iron measles pavilion was added and an observation block in 1915 designed by R. H. Motion.

 Extract from the 2nd edition OS map revised in 1924, reproduced by permission of the National Library of Scotland.

-Several more recent additions have obscured much of the older work, simply built in distinctive orange‑red brick.
+Several later additions obscured much of the older work, simply built in distinctive orange‑red brick.
+These included a geriatric unit added in the 1960s, based on the 60-bed unit built at Cameron Hospital, in East Fife.
 Milesmark Hospital closed in 1994 following the opening of the second phase of the Queen Margaret Hospital.
+The site has since been cleared and redeveloped for housing.
 [Sources: Medical Officer for Health, Annual Report, 1890‑1916.
 The Builder, 18 June 1892, p.480]

 NETHERLEA HOSPITAL, 65 WEST ROAD, NEWPORT-ON-TAY Netherlea was built as a domestic villa, for the local shipowner, Andrew Leitch, in about 1893 to designs by the Dundee architect Thomas Martin Cappon.
 It is a large red sandstone building in simple Tudor style, of two storeys and attics, with stick on half-timbering in gables.